Wingfield, Suffolk: Wingfield Castle and Wingfield Family

 Wingfield Castle, which is now a private house, was for many centuries the home of the Wingfield family and their heirs, the De La Poles, Earls and Dukes of Suffolk.
 The Wingfields were a very old family and one of them, Sir John de Wingfield, was chief of staff to the Black Prince.
 There were generations of Wingfields living in the village before him, however John was the eldest son of his father, another John de Wingfield, and it was his line that kept ownership of the castle.
 Sir John Wingfield was married to Alianore De Glanville and their one child, a daughter and sole heir, was Catherine who married Michael de la Pole, later 1st Earl of Suffolk.
 Thus Catherine lost the Wingfield surname and her married name, De La Pole, became synonymous with Wingfield Castle.

-However there were other Wingfields descended from John de Wingfield's brother, some of whom made important marriages such as to Katherine Woodville and Mary Tudor.
-The Wingfield descendants include Lady Jane Grey and two favourites of Henry VIII, Charles Brandon, 1st Duke of Suffolk, who was great-grandson of Sir Robert Wingfield and grandson of Elizabeth Wingfield, and Thomas Wolsey who was also a member of the Wingfield family from his mother, Joan Daundy.
+However, there were other Wingfields descended from John de Wingfield's brother, some of whom made important marriages such as Sir Richard Wingfield's marriage to Katherine Woodville (younger sister of Queen consort Elizabeth Woodville and sister-in-law of King Edward IV) and Charles Brandon, 1st Duke of Suffolk's marriage to Henry VIII's younger sister, Mary Tudor.
+The Wingfield descendants include Lady Jane Grey and two favourites of Henry VIII, the previously mentioned Charles Brandon, who was great-grandson of Sir Robert Wingfield and grandson of Elizabeth Wingfield, and Thomas Wolsey who was also a member of the Wingfield family from his mother, Joan Daundy.
 Much has been written of Wolsey's beginnings, but his mother's family (the Wingfields and Daundys) were wealthy and influential and assisted in his education and career.

 Apart from Wingfield Castle, the Wingfield/De la Pole family owned, lived in or were governors of other castles some of which include Henham Hall, Eye Castle, Orford Castle and Framlingham Castle.
 They were also owners of Kimbolton Castle at the time when Catherine of Aragon lived there during the last few years of her life and where she died in 1536.
 Some castles were outside East Anglia including Fotheringhay Castle, Restormel Castle, Wallingford Castle, Tattershall Castle and Grimsthorpe Castle.